Law School Scholarships & Grants

 General law school awards are available to most students who satisfy specific award criterion.
 Funds are provided via the law school's financial aid budget.
 Therefore, funding is limited and is typically exhausted by the beginning of the academic year.
 Most awards renew per the stated criterion.

 Named awards entail very specific criterion and may require an essay and/or faculty recommendation.
+Named awards availability and amounts vary year to year, and recipients are selected by the law school.

 Partnership scholarships require prior affiliation with the named ministry, including a letter of recommendation from the current staff member of the ministry chapter in which the student participated.
 Awards are typically made as students enter law school and include renewal requirements.